DBAPI User Guide

 Global Plugin Configuration

-Caching: If data caching is needed, fill in the Java class name of the caching plugin.
+Cache: If data caching is needed, fill in the Java class name of the cache plugin.
 Leave blank to disable caching.
 If the plugin requires parameters, fill in the parameters.

-Alerting: If you need alerts when API execution fails, fill in the Java class name of the alerting plugin.
+Alarm: If you need alarms when API execution fails, fill in the Java class name of the alarm plugin.
 Leave blank to disable failure alerts.
 If the plugin requires parameters, fill in the parameters.

 Global Data Transformation: If data transformation is needed, fill in the Java class name of the data transformation plugin.
 Leave blank for no transformation.
 If the plugin requires parameters, fill in the parameters.